microsoft/BotFramework-WebChat/docs/BUILD_SCRIPTS.md

          -  Verify all 4 packages can be seen: `bundle:///src`, `component:///src`, `core:///src`, `directlinespeech:///src`
       -  Verify breakpoints break correctly
    -  Make a change
-      -  Verify Webpack took less than 4 seconds
+      -  Verify it took less than 4 seconds to reflect the new changes
 -  Test build
    -  Verify `node_env` is set to `test`
    -  Run `npm start` and wait until stabilized